mikewojtyna/design-patterns/README.md

 - **Manual investment into project** - investor can choose to invest into specific project.
 This is useful when investor wants to invest into specific project.

 Before investor can invest into asset or project, he needs to deposit money into his account.
 Investor can withdraw his money at any time.

+### Investment simulation

+Investors can run investment simulations to test their investment strategies on historical data.
+This allows them to see how their strategies would perform in the past.
+This is useful for testing new strategies or for testing existing strategies on new assets.

+Investment simulations might require a lot of time to run.

 ### Returns